Alex Morgan: 2016: Orlando Pride

-On October 26, 2015, it was announced that the Thorns had traded Morgan, along with teammate Kaylyn Kyle, to expansion team Orlando Pride in exchange for the Pride's number one picks in the 2015 NWSL Expansion Draft and 2016 NWSL College Draft as well as an international roster spot for the 2016 and 2017 seasons.
+On October 26, 2015, it was announced that the Thorns had traded Morgan, along with her teammate Kaylyn Kyle, to the expansion team Orlando Pride in exchange for the Pride's number one picks in the 2015 NWSL Expansion Draft and 2016 NWSL College Draft as well as an international roster spot for the 2016 and 2017 seasons.
 Morgan scored four goals in her 15 appearances for the Pride.
-The club finished in ninth place during the regular season with a record led by head coach Tom Sermanni.
+The club finished in ninth place during the regular season with a record.